i05nagai/memorandum/language/english_speaking.md

     * Substance can consist of fine gravel, aquarium sand or powdered lava
     * Later tombs here have no tumulus above but consist of a single room cut into the stone
     * Happiness does not consist in how many possessions you own
+    * An annual salary shall consist of twelve monthly salaries
 * comprise
     * the batch component is a MapReduce comprising three phases
 * engage